-SECTION XXII.
+SECTION XXIII.
 COACHES' CONDUCT

 - 1. Coaches are expected to be a model of Christian values in their attitudes and actions.
-Honesty, fairness, consistency, support and positive encouragement demonstrate a caring attitude for youth. - 2.
-Coaching a youth sport is a demanding and time consuming job.
+Honesty, fairness, consistency, support, and positive encouragement demonstrate a caring attitude for youth. - 2.
+Coaching a youth sport is a demanding and time-consuming job.
 You, the coach will play a big part in the life of each of your players.
 You are a special person with a large responsibility.
 You must strive to treat each player equally whether he/she is the best or worst skilled player.
 Your actions must truly speak louder than your words because your players will be watching you closely.
-Praise and discipline should be based on facts, not on the individual.

-- 3. Coaches should not shout at or make derogatory remarks to players, other coaches, parents, guests or officials!
+Praise and discipline should be based on facts, not on the individual. - 3.
+Coaches should not shout at or make derogatory remarks to players, other coaches, parents, guests or officials!
 Profanity will not be tolerated. - 4.
 Players should, through your sound teaching methods, be encouraged to do the best of their ability and not beyond it.
 Players must be allowed to play with positive support from the coach and team, no matter what their skill level is. - 5.
 Kicking, hitting or any unsportsmanlike conduct of player, coach, parent, guest or official will not be tolerated from anyone in attendance at an athletic event. - 6.
 The coach of each team must cooperate with the supervisor and custodians in charge of the facility.
 This is a prerequisite to C.Y.O. teams use of the facilities.
 Coaches must see that the gyms are in order before leaving regardless of the time the game is played. - 7.
 Any coach who conducts himself in an ungentlemanly or unsportsmanlike manner while participating in any C.Y.O. competition may be removed from further participation.
 No player, coach, parent or fan, shall abuse, heckle, or make uncomplimentary remarks or gestures towards any opposing player, coach or official.
 VIOLATIONS WILL NOT BE TOLERATED.
 This may result in the suspension or expulsion of said individual(s) from further C.Y.O. participation.
 Each coach is responsible for himself and his followers and is responsible for informing his parents of the non-harassment rule. - 8.
-Any coach being called for a second direct technical foul in a game will automatically be ejected from that game immediately.
-The coach must leave the premises, and may NOT stand in the doorway of the gym to observe the game.
-Coaches who refuse to leave will automatically forfeit that game.
+If a coach receives one direct technical foul, he/she may not coach the next game or attend practices prior to that game.
+If a coach receives a second direct technical foul, he/she is suspended for the remainder of the season.
+If a coach is ejected from a game refuse to leave will automatically forfeit that game.
 Any coach ejected for a second time in one season will be automatically suspended for the remainder of the season.
-Should that coach want to participate in the C.Y.O. program again, he would need to send a written request to the Athletic Director who would put it before the Board of Athletic Consultors for reinstatement. - 9.
-Any individual who coaches or sits on the team bench during a game must have his/her name on the league's certified list of coaches and must sign in and show a photo ID to the gym supervisor/designee prior to the start of the game.
+Should that coach want to participate in the C.Y.O. program again, he would need to send a written request to the Athletic Director who would put it before the Board of Athletic Consultors for reinstatement.